code-by-fh/snoop/README.md

 - **User Management**: Secure authentication & role-based access
 - **API Integration**: RESTful backend for all operations
 - **Responsive Design**: Works seamlessly across devices
+- **Unlimited Jobs**: Create as many search jobs as you want, each with its own configuration and provider selection
+- **Multi-Provider Support**: Use any supported real estate platforms within your jobs (e.g., Immonet, Immowelt, etc.)
+- **Flexible Notifications**: Send new listings through a variety of notifiers such as Slack, Telegram, Pushover, Email, and more
+- **Job Controls**: Jobs can be easily activated or deactivated at any time
+- **Job Statistics**: Every job includes detailed insights and activity statistics
+- **Listing Management**: Mark listings as *favorites* or *seen* to keep track of your search
+- **Multiple Views**: Switch between list view, grid view, and map view for optimal browsing
+- **Registration Options**: Either admin-managed user accounts or user self-registration with email confirmation

 ### Technical Highlights
 - **Frontend**: React, TypeScript, TailwindCSS